aisingapore/sealion/README.md

 ## Key Features of SEA-LION v3

-- Continued Pre-Training from Gemma 2 base with 200B tokens from 11+2 Southeast Asian languages (English, Chinese, Indonesian, Malay, Thai, Vietnamese, Filipino, Tamil, Burmese, Khmer, Lao, Javanese and Sudanese
+- Continued Pre-Training from Gemma 2 base with 200B tokens from 11 Southeast Asian languages (English, Chinese, Indonesian, Malay, Thai, Vietnamese, Filipino, Tamil, Burmese, Khmer, Lao
 - Further fine-tuning to improve general and SEA capabilities, and optimize for instruction following and multi-turn conversations
 - Outperforms similar sized open source models, and even some larger models in both general and SEA capabilities
 - Our contributions are open source (under MIT license); model licenses are derived from the Gemma, and listed on their respective Hugging Face model cards